The 2021-2022 budget process included options for public engagement.

 Publish Date: July 31, 2020

 The City Council will hold three public hearings on the 2021-2022 budget to provide stakeholders multiple opportunities to officially comment on the operating and capital budgets.
-Two public hearings, one in June and the other in July, are held prior to the submission of the Preliminary Budget to the Council, and offer residents and other stakeholders the opportunity to let the Council know what issues are important to them.
+Two public hearings, one on July 27 and the other on September 21, are held prior to the submission of the Preliminary Budget to the Council, and offer residents and other stakeholders the opportunity to let the Council know what issues are important to them.
 In addition, as the City Manager begins to prepare his preliminary budget for delivery to Council in October, the July and September public hearings are an opportunity for public input and feedback for the City Manager’s consideration.
 The third hearing, in November after the Council receives the Preliminary Budget, provides interested parties the chance to address new budget proposals and comment on significant budget issues.